Watch the full video

 Writing binary as text using ASCII

-This Computing video supports teachers in introducing how binary can be used to represent text through the ASCII code system.
-It explains the historical need for a universal computer language in the 1960s and how ASCII – standing for American Standard Code for Information Exchange – was developed to meet that need.
-By assigning each of the first 128 binary combinations to a character, number or control symbol, ASCII allowed different computers to communicate using a shared language.
-The video also introduces hexadecimal as a more compact way to represent binary, breaking down complex eight-bit codes into manageable pairs.
+The video explains the historical need for a universal computer language in the 1960s and how the American Standard Code for Information Exchange (ASCII) was developed.
+It shows how each of the first 128 binary combinations represents a character, number or control symbol, allowing computers to communicate using a shared language.
+The video also introduces hexadecimal as a more compact way to represent binary, breaking complex eight-bit codes into manageable pairs.
+The lesson builds understanding of data encoding, supporting the children in converting text to binary and preparing them for the next stage, which is applying binary knowledge to real-world messages from the Mars Rover.